truher/frc-test/cv1/retroreflection.md

 How can we assign some quantities to what we're seeing?
 How much of the incident light is reflected?
 How narrowly is it reflected?
 The datasheet mentions a number, "Coefficient of Retroreflection," $R_A$, which is 500.
 What does that number mean?

-The coefficient of retroreflection represents the ratio of reflected intensity, $I_v$, (flux per angle, intuitively, the brightness in a particular direction) to total incident flux, $\phi_v$.
+The coefficient of retroreflection represents the ratio of reflected intensity, $I_v$, (flux per angle; intuitively, the brightness in a particular direction) to total incident flux, $\phi_v$.
 Importantly, when 3M say their produce yields an $R_A$ of 500, they specify 5&deg; entrance angle and 0.2&deg; observation angle.
 What does that mean?
+It means the result of a specific measurement.

-It turns out that retroreflectors are pretty highly studied, because they're important for automobile safety at night.
+It turns out that retroreflectors have been pretty thoroughly studied, because they're important for automobile safety at night.
 Every road sign includes retroreflectors indended to reflect car headlights into the eyes of the driver.
 There are ASTM standards for [describing retroreflection](https://tajhizkala.ir/doc/ASTM/E808-01%20(Reapproved%202009).pdf), for [measuring it](https://tajhizkala.ir/doc/ASTM/E809-08%20(Reapproved%202013).pdf) (with more